-This Masterclass series (of 3) is going to show you how to make your book marketable to a publisher, agent or editor.
+This excerpt from my Memoir Academy program will show you how to make your book marketable to a publisher, agent or editor.

 Whether you’ve written the first few thousand words or you’re up to the umpteenth redraft of a 100 000 word manuscript, this masterclass is for you.